lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 Gershenson, Carlos (2013) 'The Implications of Interactions for Science and Philosophy', *Foundations of Science*, 18(4), pp. 781--790.
 <https://doi.org/10.1007/s10699-012-9305-8>
 (or [read PDF here](https://www.academia.edu/download/31338551/ImplicationsInteractions-FoS.pdf))
 The work of [Carlos Gershenson](https://bingweb.binghamton.edu/~cgershensong/) offers several important insights on how the interactions in complex systems limit their predictability, and how we can deal with this.
 The two articles above give an accessible overview of these issues.
-Gershenson discusses problems with reductionism in cases where relevant non-linear interactions add emergent information to the system that cannot be derived from just knowing the parts.
-This often leads to *computational irreducability*: the only way to determine the future state of a system is to run it.
+Gershenson discusses problems with reductionism in cases where relevant nonlinear interactions add emergent information to the system that cannot be derived from just knowing the parts.
+This often leads to *computational irreducibility*: the only way to determine the future state of a system is to run it.
 Due to their inherent unpredictability, the perfect control of complex, open systems is utopic.
 Therefore systems should be made to be robust and adaptive.
 Engineered systems usually are neither.

 Scott, James C. *Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed*.
 New Haven: Yale University Press, 1998.
 <https://yalebooks.yale.edu/book/9780300246759/seeing-like-a-state/>